1 Quantity, function, space

 A mathematical quantity is an amount.
 How we measure amounts depends on the kind of stuff we are measuring.
 The real-world stuff might be time, speed, force, price inflation, physiological and ecological systems … anything to which arithmetic can be applied!

 Everyone learns that arithmetic provides a set of patterns and rules for manipulating numbers.
 A number is a special, abstract kind of quantity.
 Among people who work with applied mathematics, experience has shown that numbers lack something that is important in many modeling situations: units.
-A quantity consists of two parts: (1) a number and (2) the units of measurement.
+To fill the gap, we use “quantity” to indicate a structure with two parts: (1) a number and (2) the units of measurement.
 From this perspective, a number is merely a quantity that has no units.

 We learn about units in elementary school, where we study the kinds of units appropriate for measuring tangible stuff.
 For example, the capacity of a water bottle might be presented in liters, cups, fluid ounces, gallons, bushels, and so on.
 The area of a field or apartment can be measured in square-meters, hectares, square-feet, square yards, acres, and so on.
 One of the things school-children learn about units is to identify what kind of stuff is measured by any given unit.
 For example, a gallon and a cup measure the same kind of stuff: volume.
 A meter and an inch measure the same kind of stuff: length.
 Some students also learn how to convert between units.
 For example, a meter is about 40 inches, a gallon is exactly 16 cups and a cup is exactly 48 teaspoons.
 But there is no way to convert, say, an inch into a cup.
 These lessons on units are useful in everyday life, even if most adults have only a limited recollection of them.

 Moving beyond stuff like length, area, volume, and time can be difficult.
-You probably recognize kilometers-per-hour (or miles-per-hour) as a unit of velocity, but many student struggle when they first encounter something like meters-per-second-per-second, which is one way to measure acceleration.
+You probably recognize kilometers-per-hour (or miles-per-hour) as a unit of velocity, but many student struggle when they first encounter something like meters-per-second-per-second, which is a unit for acceleration.

 One of the great uses of Calculus is to convert between different kinds of stuff.
 A simple, everyday example is relevant to transportation.
-You can convert from speed (say, miles-per-hour) to distance travelled by multiplying by the time needed to cover that distance.
+You can convert from speed (say, miles-per-hour) to distance travelled.
+The conversion is accomplished by multiplying speed by the duration of movement.
 Or, for some purposes, you might need to convert into speed two different measurements: distance travelled and time taken.
 In later chapters, we will encounter many situations where such conversions between types of stuff is important.

 Keeping track of the type of stuff is an important habit when using Calculus for such conversions.
 In other words, you need to keep track of the units of each kind of stuff.